Gozala/workspace/pages/PLN LabWeek 2022 takaways.md

 	- I got positive feedback from [[Iroh]] team, who would be interested in implementing support for this.
 	- Fission is obviously interested in this as well.
 	- If we propose spec and three different orgs committed to supporting it we'll be the majority of IPFS implementations supporting it.
-	- Thibault Cloudflare also expressed some interest, but
+	- Thibault from Cloudflare also expressed some interest in the idea, but with some caveats
+- Thibault from Cloudflare seemed to think that IPNS is simply reinventing DNS and